jafingerhut/p4-namespaces/examples/01/README.md

 ## p4c continues compiling demo1.p4i and encounters no more import statements

 The rest of demo1.p4i is now compiled.
-Throughout this, the imported names have been made to appear that they were locally defined inside of demo1.p4i, and do not require any prefix to refer to them.
+Throughout this last part of compilation, the imported names have been made to appear that they were locally defined inside of demo1.p4i, and do not require any prefix to refer to them.